halim4989/HelloBuddy/README.md

 ```
 This will run all the needed Containers in docker and expose the app port on 8000.

-By default this will restore a backup of the database from `backup_dumpdata.json`, to view/test chat messages with users.
-The backup also contains some Normal Users account and Volunteer accounts, some messages, some blogs etc. All account password is `4989`
+By default this will restore some data of the database from `DATABASE_dumpdata.json`, to view/test chat messages with users.
+The backup also contains some Normal Users account and Volunteer accounts, some messages, some blogs etc.

-Users in the database.
+All account password is `4989`.
+Users in the database:
 ```
 halim
 zubair